+SCHEDULE 14A INFORMATION

-SCHEDULE 14A Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 (Amendment No. )

-Filed by the Registrant x Filed by a Party other than the Registrant o

-Check the appropriate box:

-- o Preliminary Proxy Statement

-- o Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-- x Definitive Proxy Statement

-- o Definitive Additional Materials

-- o Soliciting Material Under Rule § 240.14a-12

-SIGA TECHNOLOGIES, INC.

-(Name of Registrant as Specified in Its Charter)

-N/A

-(Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):

-- x No fee required - o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11

-(1) Title of each class of securities to which transaction applies:

-- (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined):

-(4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-o Fee paid previously with preliminary materials.

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.:
+• Registrant [X] urty other than the Registrant [ ] Check [ ] [ ] [X] [ ] Prelin Conf Comby Re Defin propriate box: minary Proxy Statement [ ] Soliciting Material Under Rule 14a-12 idential, For Use of the mission Only (as permitted ule 14a-6(e)(2)) hitive Proxy Statement hitive Additional Materials SIGA Technologies, Inc. (Name of Registrant as Specified In Its Charter) - (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) [X] No fee Filing Fee (Check the appropriate box): required. [ ] omputed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: [] Check Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
+Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:

-(3) Filing Party:

-(4) Date Filed: